SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A lot of these solutions may seem like common knowledge, but I believe it's important that these are pondered and have motivated effort behind their implementation.

 - As every coder knows, replacing an existing solution with a different solution can lead to other problems popping up.
 - So, every solution I talk about will have reasoning, what it's meant to solve, and its flaws that still persist.
-As long as you're aware of these reasons, you will be better informed in which system to choose, and will make thoughtful changes.
+Being aware of this reasoning will help you choose the right system and make more thoughtful changes.
 - I believe that every batch will be able to improve upon existing systems.[^1] The ideal is for every change to be a step forward, instead of causing old problems to resurface.
 - An ideal change would patch up existing flaws without opening up the flaws covered by old systems.
 However, trade-offs must be made sometimes, and I trust you to weigh which flaws are worth handling.